eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 See https://istio.io/v1.22/docs/reference/config/analysis for more information about causes and resolutions.
 ```

-To get an idea of the variety of checks that the analyze command performs, follow the [above suggested link](https://istio.io/latest/docs/reference/config/analysis/).
+To get an idea of the variety of checks that the `analyze` command performs, follow the [above suggested link](https://istio.io/latest/docs/reference/config/analysis/).

-In this instance we're warned of the invalid references.
+In this instance, we are warned of the invalid references.

 We will revisit the `analyze` command in subsequent example scenarios.